Pupil and Sports Premium

 Achievement of Sainsbury’s School Games Gold Award for the provision of sport.
 This award is based on increased children’s participation and provision of PE/ Games; the number of competitive opportunities both within and outside school that are offered, pupils’ involvement in the planning and organisation of sporting events and the training of staff.

-Implementation of REAL PE to raise pupil achievement and quality of teaching
+Training in and implementation of REAL PE to raise pupil achievement and quality of teaching

-Member of staff upskilled to run sports club at lunchtime and after school to wide participation in sports of all pupils, particularly those who may be classed as vulnerable
+After school to wide participation in sports of all pupils, particularly those who may be classed as vulnerable

 Year 6 Swimming Competency